 If your pan isn’t 9 by 9 inches, custom Brownie CalculatorTM comes to your rescue.

 Just fill in the size of your pan and you will get a custom link to my Bread Calculator with the right proportions needed for your specific pan:

 The conclusion of this fudgy sourdough brownie recipe

-So, this brownie recipe sets out to be a very moist and fugdy cake with a lot rich chocolate flavor and complex fermented notes.
+So, this brownie recipe sets out to be a very moist and fudgy cake with a lot of rich chocolate flavor and complex fermented notes.
 How does it deliver?

 Well, I went through quite a few iterations of this brownie before ending up on this final recipe.

 It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an extremely fudgy texture, and just enough fermented taste to just bring the whole cake to another level.

 If you love brownies, give this recipe a go.
 I am sure you will not be disappointed.

 Please share this recipe for fudgy sourdough brownies on social media

 This is my recipe for fudgy sourdough brownies.
 If you like the recipe please consider sharing it with like-minded bread lovers on social media.